 All of our adoptive families have completed an extensive homestudy process, including background checks, medical and financial evaluations, training and education.
 You have the time to review their family profile, and may speak with them or meet them in person if you like.

 Once your adoptive family has been selected, and as you get closer to the birth of your child, we will work with you to develop your hospital plan and help you understand what to expect at the hospital.
-You are in charge to create your plan, to decide if and when you would like interaction with the adoptive family and if you would like them to visit with your child.
+You’re in charge of creating your adoption plan, to decide if and when you would like interaction with the adoptive family and if you would like them to visit with your child.

 Do you plan to see and hold the baby during the time at the hospital?
 Do you want one or both of the adoptive parents to be in the delivery room with you during birth or shortly thereafter?
 Are you comfortable with the adoptive family having access to your baby while he or she is at the hospital after birth?
 Would you like to spend time with the family?
 If you desire, many hospitals will allow the adoptive family to have a room at the hospital where they can care for the baby.

 Do you want to name your baby?
 As the mother, you have the right to name your baby any name you like.
 Some moms choose not to do that, others have taken time in selecting a name for their baby, and others want to work with the adoptive family to come up with a name meaningful to everyone.